ManicodeSecurity/Defending-DevOps/labs/K8S-Cluster-Setup/lab.md

  kubectl describe pod <podname>
  ```

-9. Uncomment the redis container lines in the link-unshorten-deployment.yaml manifest to deploy a second container within our Pod.
-Use `kubectl replace -f link-unshorten-deployment.yaml` to commit the changes after the lines have been uncommented.
+9. Un-comment the redis container lines in the link-unshorten-deployment.yaml manifest to deploy a second container within our Pod.
+Use `kubectl replace -f link-unshorten-deployment.yaml` to commit the changes after the lines have been un-commented.

-10. If you are curious about container-to-continer communication within a running Pod, exec into the pod using the following command.
+10. If you are curious about container-to-container communication within a running Pod, exec into the pod using the following command.
 The ContainerName can be found in the link-unshorten-deployment.yaml file.
 ```
 kubectl exec -it <PodName> -c <ContainerName> /bin/bash redis-cli ping